Car Mold and Pregnancy: What Expecting Mothers Need to Know

 Pregnancy advice covers nearly everything — what to eat, what to avoid, which supplements to take, and which household chemicals to steer clear of.
 Yet there is one environment most expecting mothers inhabit for an hour or more every single day that almost no prenatal health resource addresses: the inside of their car.

-Mold in car during pregnancy is a topic that has flown under the radar for too long.
+Mold in a car during pregnancy is a topic that has flown under the radar for too long.
 Vehicles are warm, often humid, filled with porous fabric surfaces, and equipped with air conditioning systems that can harbor invisible fungal colonies for months.
 For a pregnant woman whose immune system is naturally suppressed to protect her developing baby, daily exposure to a mold-contaminated cabin is not a minor inconvenience — it is a legitimate health concern.

 This guide is written for the expecting mother who noticed a musty smell when she turned on her AC last Tuesday.
 For the one whose sneezing mysteriously stops the moment she steps out of the car.
 And for every pregnant woman who has never once thought to check under the floor mats of the vehicle she trusts to carry her safely through each day.